Gradient-based optimization of exact stochastic kinetic models: Introduction

 Here we introduce a reparameterized gradient estimator that enables efficient optimization while maintaining exact stochastic simulations.
 The approach preserves full fidelity of the Chemical Master Equation, retaining discrete reaction events and correct waiting time statistics in forward trajectories, while providing low-variance gradient estimates compatible with modern adaptive optimizers.
 We achieve this through straight-through Gumbel-Softmax estimation \cite{jang2017categorical,maddison2017concrete}, decoupling forward sampling from backward differentiation.
 In the forward pass, exact discrete samples are drawn according to the SSA.
 In the backward pass, gradients are propagated through a continuous relaxation of the categorical sampling operation.
 The resulting estimator exhibits substantially lower variance than likelihood ratio methods and avoids the approximation errors introduced by continuous relaxations of forward dynamics.

 We demonstrate the framework on two problem classes spanning biophysics and non-equilibrium statistical mechanics.
-First, we address parameter inference in stochastic gene expression, recovering kinetic rates of telegraph promoter models from both moment statistics and full steady-state probability distributions.
-Using differentiable histogram construction, we show that distribution-level optimization accurately recovers ground-truth parameters across kinetic regimes characteristic of prokaryotic transcription.
-Second, we apply the method to optimization problems in stochastic thermodynamics, maximizing non-equilibrium currents under constraints on entropy production and kinetic resources.
-We characterize Pareto-optimal trade-offs between current magnitude and dissipation, recovering known theoretical bounds.
+For parameter inference in stochastic gene expression, we first validate the approach on synthetic data, recovering kinetic rates of telegraph promoter models from both moment statistics and full steady-state probability distributions.
+We then fit a four-state promoter model to experimental smFISH timecourse data, inferring eight kinetic parameters simultaneously from time-resolved RNA count distributions.
+For inverse design in stochastic thermodynamics, we optimize non-equilibrium currents in an interacting particle system under kinetic resource constraints, recovering known theoretical bounds.
 These applications illustrate the generality of the approach: any scalar objective computable from stochastic trajectories becomes accessible to efficient gradient-based optimization.